University of Bolton, Deane Road, Bolton. BL3 5AB

 Why not reach out to one of them today about membership?

-So, to recap, practising self-care, making friends, trying mindfulness, beginning therapy or taking up a hobby are great ways to improve mental health.
+So, to recap, practising self-care, making connections, trying mindfulness, beginning therapy or taking up a hobby are great ways to improve mental health.
 No matter which you choose, you’re taking proactive steps towards better mental wellbeing.

 And, if you’re interested in mental health because you’re studying to join the psychology profession, these are the types of suggestions you might make to your future patients.